GlacioHack/xdem/doc/source/citation.md

      - [Brown (2010)](https://mountaincartography.icaci.org/activities/workshops/banff_canada/papers/brown.pdf) and [Allmendinger and Karabinos (2023)](https://doi.org/10.1130/GES02531.1)
 ```

-### Curvatures
+There are two ways of defining curvatures: either _geometric_ (curvatures can be defined by the radius of a circle), or _directional derivative_ (curvatures can be understood as directional derivatives of the elevation field).

-There are two parrallel ways of defining curvatures: either _geometric_ (curvatures can be defined by the radius of a circle), or _directional derivative_ (curvatures can be understood as directional derivatives of the elevation field). `xdem` defaults to the geometric method.
+xDEM defaults to the geometric method.

 Curvatures follow the recommended system of [Minár et al. (2020)](https://doi.org/10.1016/j.earscirev.2020.103414).
 Where no direct DOI can be linked, consult this paper for the full citation.